 - A 240V high-capacity charger.

-- L2 is the most common charger I’ve seen on the road.
+- L2 is the most common type of charger I’ve seen on the road.

 - You can have an L2 charger installed at your home, and a dedicated 240V circuit, so you can fully charge your empty Bolt overnight.